xcart/xcart-docs/_pages/kb_en/modules/x-payments_connector/configuring_the_connection_in_the_x-payments_back_end.md

 order: 120
 published: true
 ---
 This section provides an overview of how to configure the connection between X-Payments and an X-Cart 5 based online store on the X-Payments end.

+Prerequisites:

+* You must have an X-Payments account created using https://www.x-payments.com/trial-demo.html

 Follow the steps below: